tact-lang/tact/dev-docs/CONTRIBUTING.md

 ### Parser

-The [`src/grammar/grammar.gg`](../src/grammar/grammar.gg) file contains the Tact grammar expressed in the pegjs-like language of the [pgen](https://github.com/tact-lang/syntax-tools/tree/main/packages/pgen) parser generator.
+The [`src/grammar/grammar.gg`](../src/grammar/grammar.gg) file contains the Tact grammar expressed in the PEG language of the [pgen](https://github.com/tact-lang/syntax-tools/tree/main/packages/pgen) parser generator.

 The helper file [`src/grammar/index.ts`](../src/grammar/index.ts) contains the logic that transforms concrete syntax trees produced with the help of parser into abstract syntax trees (ASTs) defined in [src/ast/ast.ts](../src/ast/ast.ts).
 The index.ts file also does grammar validation, like checking that function or constant attributes are not duplicated or that user identifiers do not start with specific reserved prefixes.